ramigs/strapi-nuxt-article/strapi-nuxt.md

 - Refresh token strategy
 - Password recovery

+I won't go in detailed explanation at each step, Chimezie's tutorial already does it so well.

 ## Pre-requisites

+Before we move on, I’d like to mention that

 You will be required to have Node JS and npm before starting.
 Make sure you already have them installed.
-If not you can find them here: https://nodejs.org
+If not you can find them here: https://nodejs.org Although not mandatory, a basic knowledge of Strapi and Nuxt.js is recommended.
-Before we move on, I’d like to mention that although not mandatory, a working knowledge of the following technologies is beneficial:

 Before you begin, you'll need:

 - Node.js 12.x
 - npm 6.x

-Strapi 3.0.1
+Also, it's important to mention that this guide was written based on

-Nuxt.js v2.12.2
+Strapi 3.0.1 Nuxt.js v2.12.2 SSR

 Let's get started!